-- (a) A regular full-time appointment Instructor will be entitled to twenty-two (22) days Course Management or Professional Development Leave. - (b) Professional Development leave must be scheduled annually in the employee's instructional plan in appropriate increments that are not normally less than three (3) hours, with full pay for the following purposes: - (1) course management;
+(b) A regular full time appointment Instructional Assistant will be entitled to five days Professional Development Leave, subject to a mutually agreed upon time between the Instructional Assistant and the appropriate administrator.

+(c) Professional Development leave must be scheduled annually in the employee's instructional plan in appropriate increments that are not normally less than three hours, with full pay for the following purposes:

+- (1) course management;

-- (2) on campus seminars or courses; - (3) conferences or conventions related to the employee's field or specialization; - (4) visiting business and/or industrial establishments to keep abreast of technological changes; - (5) for research or development designed to enhance the professional or educational status of the College and the individual.
+- (2) on campus seminars or courses;

+- (3) conferences or conventions related to the employee's field or specialization;

+(4) visiting business and/or industrial establishments to keep abreast of technological changes;

+(5) for research or development designed to enhance the professional or educational status of the College and the individual.

-The time for these activities will be mutually agreed to by the instructor and the appropriate administrator.
+The time for these activities will be mutually agreed to by the employee and the appropriate administrator.